-- 7.1 The School recognises the importance of providing early help to pupils to provide support for a problem as soon as it arises, to prevent it from escalating.
+- 7.1 Gatehouse School recognises the importance of providing early help to pupils to provide support for a problem as soon as it arises, to prevent it from escalating.
 We recognise that young people may face many challenges that put them in need of support and ensure that staff are aware of them.
-These include: stress, peer pressure, body image concerns, anxiety and relationship issues. - 7.2 Pupils are encouraged to raise concerns as soon as they are identified, either to their class teacher or directly to the Designated Safeguarding Lead, so that effective early support can be provided. - 7.3 If staff believe that a pupil could benefit from early help, they should as soon as possible discuss the matter with the DSL who will, taking into account Tower Hamlets Safeguarding Children's Partnership threshold criteria, consider what action should be taken. - 7.4 If early help is provided, the situation will be monitored carefully and a referral to children's social services made if the pupil's situation does not appear to be improving. - 7.5 Gatehouse School has various mechanisms to help identify emerging problems.
+These include: stress, peer pressure, body image concerns, anxiety and relationship issues. - 7.2 Pupils are encouraged to raise concerns as soon as they are identified, either to their class teacher or directly to the Designated Safeguarding Lead, so that effective early support can be provided.

+- 7.3 If staff believe that a pupil could benefit from early help, they should as soon as possible discuss the matter with the DSL who will, taking into account Tower Hamlets Safeguarding Children's Partnership threshold criteria, consider what action should be taken. - 7.4 If early help is provided, the situation will be monitored carefully and a referral to children's social services made if the pupil's situation does not appear to be improving. - 7.5 Gatehouse School has various mechanisms to help identify emerging problems.
 The School's pastoral system provides opportunities for children to seek help and support.
-The PSHE programme is used to explore a wide variety of safeguarding issues in an age-appropriate way and pupils are encouraged to talk to staff if they have any worries.
-Staff training sessions are used to reinforce understanding of this and other welfare policies operate in practice and so that children who might benefit from early help can be identified quickly. - 7.6 The School recognises the increased vulnerability of young people to whom any or all of the following apply: - They are disabled or have special educational needs (whether or not they have a statutory Education, Health and Care Plan) - They do not have English as a first language. - They are living away from home for the first time - Are faced with challenging family circumstances. - They are looked after children. - They are acting as a young carer. - They are showing early signs of abuse, neglect or mental health problems. - They may be subject to discrimination and maltreatment on the grounds of race, religion, ethnicity, sexual orientation or sexual identity.
+The PSHE programme and associated policies are used to explore a wide variety of safeguarding issues including anti-bullying, cyber bullying, e-safety, mental health and Prevent in an age-appropriate way and pupils are encouraged to talk to staff if they have any worries.
+Staff training sessions are used to reinforce understanding of this and other welfare policies operate in practice and so that children who might benefit from early help can be identified quickly. - 7.6 The School recognises the increased vulnerability of young people to whom any or all of the following apply: - They are disabled or have special educational needs (whether or not they have a statutory Education, Health and Care Plan)as they are more prone to peer-group isolation or bullying, including prejudice -based bullying. - They do not have English as a first language. - They are living away from home for the first time - Are faced with challenging family circumstances. - They are looked-after children. - · they are showing signs of being drawn into anti-social or criminal behaviour - They are acting as a young carer. - are at risk of being radicalised - They are showing early signs of abuse, neglect or mental health problems. - They may be subject to discrimination and maltreatment on the grounds of race, religion, ethnicity, sexual orientation or sexual identity.